This Service Level Agreement is effective June 02, 2019.

 2.1 Allowed Downtime Interval - additional time for Fivetran to successfully sync a connector before customer starts accruing Downtime.

-2.2 Downtime - Downtime for Core Services means the Service is available less than the Uptime Commitment period(s) below, measured on a rolling quarterly basis.
-Downtime for Data Delivery Services means: (a) the connection is completely broken / not loading data at all, or (b) more than 30% of tables do not load during the Uptime Commitment period for the Service.
+2.4 Downtime - Downtime for Core Services means the Service is available less than the Uptime Commitment period(s) below, measured on a rolling quarterly basis.
+Downtime for Data Delivery Services means: (a) the connection is completely broken / not loading data at all, or (b) more than 30% of tables do not load during the Normal Update Time for the Service.

-2.3 Normal Update Time – the average time between successful syncs over the previous 30 days.
-Normal Update Time is not set until have been 48 successful incremental loads.
+2.5 Normal Update Time – the average time between successful syncs over the previous 30 days.
+Normal Update Time is not set until there have been 48 successful incremental loads.

 |Service||Description||Uptime Commitment||Service Credit|